Scientific Director, J-PAL Europe

 Banerjee is a past president of the Bureau for the Research in the Economic Analysis of Development, a Research Associate of the NBER, a CEPR research fellow, International Research Fellow of the Kiel Institute, a fellow of the American Academy of Arts and Sciences and the Econometric Society and has been a Guggenheim Fellow and an Alfred P. Sloan Fellow.
 Professor Banerjee received the Infosys Prize 2009 in Social Sciences and Economics.
 In 2011, he was named one of Foreign Policy magazine's top 100 global thinkers.
 His areas of research are development economics and economic theory.
 Banerjee is a member of J-PAL's Executive Committee and previously served as co-chair of J-PAL’s Education Sector.

-He is the author of a large number of articles and three books, including Poor Economics which won the Goldman Sachs Business Book of the Year.
-He is the editor of a fourth book, and he finished his first documentary film, "The Name of the Disease," in 2006.
-Most recently, Banerjee served on the U.N.
+Abhijit is the author of a large number of articles and five books, including Poor Economics, which won the Goldman Sachs Business Book of the Year, and Good Economics for Hard Times, both co-authored with Esther Duflo.
+He is the editor of three more books and has directed two documentary films.
+Banerjee has served on the U.N.
 Secretary-General’s High-level Panel of Eminent Persons on the Post-2015 Development Agenda.
+He is a trustee of Save the Children USA and the Chair of the Global Education Evidence Advisory Panel and the Global Advisory Board for Covid-19 Response of the government of West Bengal.